materialscloud-org/big-map-archive/user_training/getting_started_with_big-map-archive.md

 ### Log in to the demo instance

 - Navigate to the homepage.
+- Click "Log in" and enter your account credentials.
+- In case of unknown or forgotten password:
-- Click "Log in", then "Forgot password?".
+  - Click "Forgot password?".
   - Enter your email address and click "Reset password".
 If you receive an error message such as "Invalid email address", contact us at big-map-archive@materialscloud.org.
   - Follow the instructions.
 At some point, choose a new password that must be at least 6 characters long.
 After your password reset, you are automatically logged in.

 ### Create (a first version of) an entry